ua-snap/spruce-beetle-risk/README.md

 ## Running the pipeline

 This project utilizes `conda` to manage dependencies.
-To run any part of the pipeline, create an environment from the `enviroment.yml` file via
+To run any part of the pipeline, create an environment from the `environment.yml` file via

 ```
 conda env create -f environment.yml
 ```

-This will create a conda env named `spruce-beetle-risk`.
+This will create a conda environment named `spruce-beetle-risk`.
 Activate the environment via

 ```
 conda activate spruce-beetle-risk